Whisky-App/whisky-book/README.md

    - Ensure accuracy.
 Don't upload misleading information, false reports, guesses, or improper research.
    - Cite your sources.
 Found a guide from somewhere else?
 Found a solution or other thing online?
 Provide a link in your page.
 This isn't a requirement that's going to get your PR rejected, but simply one that future-proofs things and ensures that if a game suddenly breaks, we can check our sources and see if there are any updates to the solutions found.
    - Document the installation process and any errors that arise during the installation.
 If installation fails, set `installs=No` in the `Ratings` template.
    - Document whether a program opens by setting `opens=Yes` in the `Ratings` template.
 A program is considered "open" if it launches the title screen or main menu.
 Dialog messages don't count as a program "opening".
 Write down all issues that you have noticed while playing a title under a `> [!WARNING]` heading.
+Any other non-breaking finding and conclusions about the condition of an application running under Whisky should be placed under `> [!NOTE]`.
    - Add status ratings to your game based on the following scale.
 We leave this up to general author interpretation, but please make sure you're still following these general guidelines:

     | Status   | Description                                                                                    |